earthdaily/EDA-Documentation/Console/CatalogUI.md

 ## Search
 EarthPlatform has a search panel with various customization options.
 Let's have a look at them.

-Once you login with your credentials, the landing page for EarthPlatform is shown:
+Once you login with your credentials, the landing page for EarthPlatform is shown.
+On the left hand side, you can find the search filters and search results panel:

 | S. No     | Label     | Description       |
 |-----------|-----------|-------------------|